sous vide processed @140F/60Cx24 hours, cold shocked to 70F/21C, and refrigerated @40F/4C until day of use.

 The Day After

-When cooked food is handled properly, the concept of the “leftover” becomes obsolete.
-By avoiding cross contamination and long periods of time in temperature danger zones, the quality of the food can be retained.
-Even if it was intended to be eaten last night, it has been “at risk” less overall than many foods requiring numerous procedures over longer periods of time.
+When we handle cooked food properly, the concept of the “leftover” becomes obsolete.
+By avoiding cross contamination and long periods in temperature danger zones, we can better retain the quality of the food.
+Even if it was intended to be eaten last night, it has been “at risk” less overall than many foods requiring numerous procedures over longer periods.
 Some foods require different steps of processing over the course of weeks, or even months.

-The term “leftover” is really used to mis-refer to food that we suspect may have been mishandled or contaminated at some point after it was served the first time.
-It is somehow not worthy of being served with care and interest, certainly not to a guest.
-We all eat leftovers, but we tend to throw them together or eat them cold when they were originally served hot!
+We carelessly use the term “leftover” to mislabel food that we suspect may have been mishandled or contaminated at some point after it was served the first time.
+It is somehow not worthy of being served with care and interest.
+Certainly not to a guest.
+We all eat leftovers, but we tend to throw them together or eat them cold instead of hot!
 We need to give our leftovers some RESPECT!

-So, when I saw the leftover spareribs in the fridge the next day, I put on my thinking cap.
+When I saw the leftover spareribs in the fridge the next day, I put on my thinking cap.
 I made a simple polenta with some dry parsley in it (by now you know I put parsley in everything).
 Meanwhile, I steamed the ribs and removed the meat.
 I saved the steaming juices, too, and reduced them, added some Dark Side sauce, stirred in a little butter, bada bing, bada boom.
-It’s not that this wasn’t good enough for guests.
+It is not that this was not good enough for guests.
 This may have been TOO good for guests.

 The only thing a dish like this lacks in legitimacy is a name.
 Wait.
-There’s actually an Italian dish that is very similar to this, called…”Spuntature”, linked HERE.
-Spuntature means the clippings, the trim, but it is the familiar term for pork spareribs, and it’s even served with Polenta sometimes, so, we’re not that far off.
+An “authentic” Italian dish is very similar to this, called…”Spuntature”, linked HERE.
+Spuntature means the clippings, the trim, but it is the familiar term for pork spareribs.
+It is even served with Polenta sometimes; we are not that far off.